 This is the only pickled cabbage recipe you need!
 You'll only need 3 ingredients and 15 minutes to make this crunchy and tangy condiment.
 Use it in wraps, sandwiches, bowls and so much more.

 In the Middle East, we love our pickles and condiments.
-From Persian pickles (torshi) and pink turnips to preserved lemons, we love pickling vegetables!
+From Persian pickles (torshi) and pink turnips to quick pickled red onions and preserved lemons, we love pickling vegetables!
 This quick pickled cabbage is definitely a favorite in my family.
 Make a jar and use it up with almost anything, from wraps and sandwiches to bowls and plates!